hindsjay/Employee-Directory/README.md

 - Each employee is clickable which would enable a modal to appear with further details about that employee
 - When the modal is activated user can also move back and forth between employee details
 - Employee search feature implemented
+- Toggle to switch between light and dark themes added.
+Local storage used to allow settings to persist at page reload
 - Project is fully responsive, optimized for mobile, tablet, and desktop viewing